fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/5_loops_and_iterators.md

 => ['Bob', 'Joe', 'Steve']
 ```
 ### Recursion
 Recursion is the act of calling a method from within itself.
-This effectively continues to run the loop until it reaches a predefined end point (usually through an `if` clause, and modifying the original argument).
+This effectively continues to run the loop until it reaches a predefined end point (usually through an `if` clause, and modifying the value of the original parameter).

-This is a way we can sense check our method to ensure it's not an endless loop - does the *recursion modify the original argument?* And have we returned an argument (after it's been subjected to all the recursion)?
+This is a way we can sense check our method to ensure it's not an endless loop - does the *recursion modify the value of the original parameter?* And have we returned a value (after it's been subjected to all the recursion)?
 ```
 # Define our method
 def doubler(start)